supabase-community/supabase-kubernetes/charts/supabase/README.md

 #### `0.0.x` to `0.1.x`

-* `supabase/postgres` bumped from `14.1` to `15.1`, which warrants backing up all your data before proceeding to update major version
+* `supabase/postgres` is updated from `14.1` to `15.1`, which warrants backing up all your data before proceeding to update to the next major version.
 * Intialization scripts for `supabase/postgres` has been reworked and matched closely to the [Docker Compose](https://github.com/supabase/supabase/blob/master/docker/docker-compose.yml) version.
 Further tweaks to the scripts are needed to ensure backward-compatibility.
 * Migration scripts are now exposed at `db.config`, which will be mounted at `/docker-entrypoint-initdb.d/migrations/`.
 Simply copy your migration files from your local project's `supabase/migration` and populate the `db.config`.
 * Ingress are now limited to `kong` & `db` services.
 This is by design to limit entry to the stack through secure `kong` service.